Wednesday, March 21, 2007

 e.
 Joint property owned by the decedent and the non-citizen spouse will follow the rules established under I.R.C. §2040(a), which basically states that the asset will be includible in the gross estate of the person who paid for the asset.
 I.R.C. §2040(b), which provides an exception to married couples, does not apply.

 f.
-The QDOT should only be funded with assets in excess of the federal estate tax limit, not in excess of the New Jersey estate tax limit.
+The QDOT should only be funded with assets in excess of the federal estate tax limit, not in excess of the New Jersey estate tax limit (unless the spouse decides to become a citizen before any distributions are made from the trust).

 3. Tax Consequences